Princo Corp. v. ITC: Federal Circuit ruling

 After several preliminary decisions, the case came before the Federal Circuit en banc.
 The court concluded (6-2-2) that the conduct alleged was not patent misuse and therefore affirmed the ITC's orders granting relief against Princo.
 Two judges concurred in the judgment; two judges dissented.

 Majority opinion

 Judge Bryson wrote for the majority.
 In his analysis of the patent misuse doctrine, he began by characterizing "the basic rule of patent misuse: that the patentee may exploit his patent but may not use it to acquire a monopoly not embraced in the patent."
 He then turned to the Federal Circuit's characterization of misuse "as the patentee's act of impermissibly broaden[ing] the physical or temporal scope of the patent grant with anticompetitive effect."
 He then summarized Federal Circuit case law on misuse:

-The doctrine of patent misuse is thus grounded in the policy-based desire to "prevent a patentee from using the patent to obtain market benefit beyond that which inheres in the statutory patent right."
-It follows that the key inquiry under the patent misuse doctrine is whether, by imposing the condition in question, the patentee has impermissibly broadened the physical or temporal scope of the patent grant and has done so in a manner that has anticompetitive effects.
-Where the patentee has not leveraged its patent beyond the scope of rights granted by the Patent Act, misuse has not been found.